Cloudify-PS/cloudify-training-labs/lab1/README.md

 ### Edit the `Vagrantfile`

-Edit `Vagrantfile` and set the following (certain keys may already exist commented — just uncomment & modify them if so):
+Edit `Vagrantfile` and ensure the following keys are set (certain keys may already exist commented — just uncomment & modify them if so):

 ```
 config.vm.box = "cfy-training"
 config.vm.network "private_network", ip: "192.168.33.10"
 ```

+*Notes*:

+1. Certain keys may already exist; make sure that their values match the values above and change if necessary.
+2. There may be multiple `config.vm.network` keys.
+The one you need to uncomment and/or edit is the key for `private_network`.

 ### Start the VM